UnderestiMurt/grind-span/README.md

-# Example
+# Grind Span
-An example greeter plugin
+A RuneLite plugin for calculating the estimated time needed to complete specific tasks in OSRS.